-Selecting Organizational Units will allow you to define what items from Active Directory should be synchronized.
-Note: If you choose to use the Full On-boarding Policy all the users added will receive an enrollment email.
+Selecting Organisational Units will allow you to define what items from Active Directory should be synchronised.
+Note: If you choose to use the Full On-boarding Policy all the users added will receive an enrolment email.

 Once you have successfully performed a Directory Sync using Passly’s Universal Directory service, you will be able to configure your individual directory agents under Directory Management > All Agents.

 From this screen you will see a dashboard of all your current agents, listing their Name, Last Checked In date/time, and Status.
 To view and configure your agent, click its name.

 From this screen, you can view and edit the details of your selected agent, including its Name, Status, Version, Provisioning Policy, and whether or not Windows Authentication is enabled.

 One of the most important features of this page is the ability to view your enabled Password Policy, which includes the following elements:

 - Supports Two-Way Sync: If your policy does not support two-way sync (meaning one-way sync is enabled), passwords of users in your selected agent must be reset via the active directory.
 If two-way sync is supported, user passwords can be reset directly through Passly.

 - Synchronise Changes

 Organisational Units allow you to select which groups you want to sync from a designated directory.
 These individual units are displayed as folders that you can select and deselect depending on the people you wish to provision under your Passly Policy.